GEOS-ESM/GEOSldas/doc/README.metforcing_and_bcs.md

   BCS_PATH = /discover/nobackup/ltakacs/bcs/Icarus-NLv2/
 ```

+Notes:
-  Note: Icarus-NLv2 is a update to Icarus-NL bcs.
-A patch has been applied to files green*.data, nirdf*.dat, and
+- Icarus-NLv2 is a update to Icarus-NL bcs.
+A patch has been applied to files green*.data, nirdf*.dat, and visdf*.dat.
-  	visdf*.dat.
-No patched data were created for:
-	    - /discover/nobackup/ltakacs/bcs/Icarus-NL/Icarus-NL_Tripolar/*
-	    - /discover/nobackup/ltakacs/bcs/Icarus-NL/Icarus-NL_Ostia/CF1152x6C_DE2880xPE1440
-	    - /discover/nobackup/ltakacs/bcs/Icarus-NL/Icarus-NL_Ostia/CF0768x6C_DE2880xPE1440
-	There are no current replacements for these in Icarus-NLv2.
-Additionally,
-  	the resolution Icarus-NLv2_Ostia/CF0360x6C_CF0360x6C was added.

-	DEFAULT for GEOSldas v17.8.0
+- DEFAULT for GEOSldas v17.8.0

 #### Icarus-NL ("New Land") v3
 ```
   BCS_PATH = /discover/nobackup/ltakacs/bcs/Icarus-NLv3/
 ```

+Notes:
-  Note: Soil paramters for a small fraction (< 0.05%) of tiles changed
-        to correct "Mali" bug.
+- Soil parameters for a small fraction (< 0.05%) of tiles changed to correct "Mali" bug.

-    	Vegdyn.data reverts to using Dorman / Sellers veg heights,
-    	instead of JPL Lidar Data.
+- Vegdyn.data reverts to using Dorman / Sellers veg heights, instead of JPL Lidar Data.
 Vegdyn.data is now netcdf4

-    	Some underlying ASCII data files are now grouped to netcdf4
+- Some underlying ASCII data files are now grouped to netcdf4.
 I.e., data in ar.new, bf.dat, ts.dat, etc are now in:
-             clsm/catch_params.nc4   (for Catch)
+    - clsm/catch_params.nc4   (for Catch)
-             clsm/catchcn_params.nc4 (for CatchCN)
+    - clsm/catchcn_params.nc4 (for CatchCN)

-	Generated with cvs tag Jason-3_0_LANDBCS
+- Generated with cvs tag Jason-3_0_LANDBCS

-	DEFAULT for GEOSldas AFTER v17.8.0
+- DEFAULT for GEOSldas AFTER v17.8.0